-In this paper, we introduced a method based on timedependent perturbation theory for designing optimized beam-splitter pulses that links the Bloch sphere picture with the sensitivity function formalism.
-By solving a constrained minimization problem with higher-order terms in Dyson series, we obtained a pulse with time-dependent Rabi frequency.
-We analysed the waveform properties in terms of phase error and Bloch vector trajectories and carried out a stability analysis to understand the behavior of atomic ensembles under the action of the pulse.
-Our findings demonstrate that this approach to beamsplitter pulse design is an effective way to minimize phase errors over a range of detunings and laser intensities.
+In this paper, we introduce a method based on timedependent perturbation theory for designing optimized beamsplitter pulses that links the Bloch sphere picture with the sensitivity function formalism.
+By solving a constrained minimization problem with higher-order terms in a Dyson series, we obtain a pulse with time-dependent Rabi frequency.
+We analyze the waveform properties in terms of phase-error and Bloch vector trajectories and carry out a stability analysis to understand the behavior of atomic ensembles under the action of the pulse.
+Our findings demonstrate that this approach to beam-splitter pulse design is an effective way to minimize phase errors over a range of detunings and laser intensities.

-Furthermore, we showed that the optimised beamsplitter pulse designed using our method reduces bias and scale-factor errors in 3-pulse Mach-Zehnder interferometers, improving performance over conventional sequences.
-Our findings highlight the potential for optimal control in the design of beam-splitter pulses for the next generation of cold atom inertial sensors, enhancing their bias and scale-factor stability by providing robustness to laser intensity and detuning errors.
+Furthermore, we show that the optimized beam-splitter pulse designed using our method reduces bias and scale-factor errors in three-pulse Mach-Zehnder interferometers, improving performance over conventional sequences.
+Our findings highlight the potential for optimal control in the design of beam-splitter pulses for the next generation of cold-atom inertial sensors, enhancing their bias and scale-factor stability by providing robustness to laser intensity and detuning errors.

 Future work may involve the extension of the proposed method to the design of optimal mirror pulses and interferometer sequences.
-Moreover, further constraints can be imposed on the shape of the Rabi frequency waveform in order to achieve enhanced high-frequency phase noise rejection [35].
+Moreover, further constraints can be imposed on the shape of the Rabi frequency waveform to achieve enhanced high-frequency phase noise rejection [36].